Robloncz/gpush/README.md

 Generate perfect commit messages effortlessly with AI!

-gpush leverages OpenAI GPT-4o or AWS Bedrock Claude models to craft clear, conventional commit messages and push your changes—all in one command.
+gpush leverages  AWS Bedrock Anthropic or OpenAI models to craft clear, conventional commit messages and push your changes—all in one command.

 ## 🚀 Features